awsdocs/aws-direct-connect-user-guide/doc_source/add-peer-to-vif.md

 1. In the navigation pane, choose **Virtual Interfaces**\.

-1. Select the virtual interface and choose **View details**\.
+1. Select the virtual interface and then choose **View details**\.

 1. Choose **Add peering**\.

 1. \(Private virtual interface\) To add IPv4 BGP peers, do the following:
    + Choose **IPv4**\.
    + To specify these IP addresses yourself, for **Your router peer ip**, enter the destination IPv4 CIDR address to which Amazon should send traffic\.
-In the **Amazon router peer ip** field, enter the IPv4 CIDR address to use to send traffic to AWS\.
+For **Amazon router peer ip**, enter the IPv4 CIDR address to use to send traffic to AWS\.
 ![\[Add BGP peering for IPv4\]](http://docs.aws.amazon.com/directconnect/latest/UserGuide/images/add_bgp_peering.png)

 1. \(Public virtual interface\) To add IPv4 BGP peers, do the following: